WillForan/awesome-rss/README.md

 * [Feedbin](https://feedbin.com/) - A fast, simple reader that delivers a great reading experience.
 * [Feedly](http://feedly.com/) - The content you need to accelerate your research, marketing, and sales.
 * [Inoreader](http://www.inoreader.com/) - The content reader for power users who want to save time.
-* [NewsBlur](https://newsblur.com/) - NewsBlur is a personal news reader bringing people together to talk about the world
+* [NewsBlur](https://newsblur.com/) - NewsBlur is a personal news reader bringing people together to talk about the world.

 ## Self-Hosted Readers
 * [Fever](http://www.feedafever.com/) - Fever takes the temperature of your slice of the web and shows you what's hot.
 * [Selfoss](https://selfoss.aditu.de/) - The new multipurpose rss reader, live stream, mashup, aggregation web application
 * [TT-RSS](https://tt-rss.org/gitlab/fox/tt-rss/wikis/home) - Tiny Tiny RSS is an open source web-based news feed (RSS/Atom) reader and aggregator, designed to allow you to read news from any location, while feeling as close to a real desktop application as possible.
+* [miniflux](https://github.com/miniflux/v2) - A single binary (golang) minimalist and opinionated feed reader using postgresql.
+Supports the fever API.
+* [FreeRSS](https://github.com/robdelacruz/freerss) - Web-based RSS Viewer and Portal.
+* [Commafeed](https://github.com/Athou/commafeed) - Google Reader inspired self-hosted RSS reader, based on Dropwizard and React/TypeScript.

 ## Apps